Dre Campbell Farm

 8. Diatomaceous Earth (DE)

-DE is an effective control home remedy for killing spider mites on houseplants and outdoor plants.
+Food-grade DE is a great home remedy for killing spider mites on houseplants.
 It also works great at controlling many other garden pests.

-Diatomaceous earth causes a dehydrating effect that will kill these pests if they come in contact with it.
-It is very effective in the larval and adult stages, but you will need to repeat applications after watering or rainfall.
+Diatomaceous earth causes a dehydrating effect that will kill these pests if they come into contact with it.
+It is very effective in the larval and adult stages.

 9. Hot Pepper Spray